InstallerLegacy/virtualhub.eu.org/docs/1970s/1975/rt-11-v2/index.md

 ![!
 RT-11 v2](./rt-11-v2.webp)

 !
 RT-11 v2 was an operating system for the DEC PDP-11 computer.
-We can run it on SIMH PDP-11 emulator.
+We can run it on SIMH PDP-11 emulator as well as the Ersatz-11 emulator.

 <DocCardList />